 What Actions Might Constitute Damaging or Desecrating Protected Places?

 Examples of Damaging or Desecrating Protected Places include:

-To convict you of Damaging or Desecrating Protected Places the prosecution must prove each of the following matters beyond reasonable doubt:
+To convict a person of Damaging or Desecrating Protected Places the prosecution must prove each of the following matters beyond a reasonable doubt:

 The common ways to defend this charge are: